 - 1. Each building administrator must report the following data on a quarterly and annual basis: - a.
 Aggregate number of uses of physical restraint; - b.
 Aggregate number of students placed in physical restraint; - c.
 Aggregate number of uses of seclusion; - d.
 Aggregate number of students placed in seclusion; - e.
+Aggregate number of students with disabilities having IEPs or 504/ADA plans who are placed in physical restraint; - f.
+Aggregate number of students with disabilities having IEPs or 504/ADA plans who are placed in seclusion;

-Aggregate number of serious bodily injuries to students related to the use of physical restraints and seclusions; and - f.
-Aggregate number of serious bodily injuries to staff related to physical restraint and seclusion. - 2.
+- g.
+Aggregate number of serious physical injuries to students related to the use of physical restraints and seclusion; - h.
+Aggregate number of serious physical injuries to staff related to physical restraint and seclusion. - 2.
 The Superintendent shall review the cumulative reports and identify any areas that could be addressed to reduce the future use of physical restraint and seclusion.